Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Sowing and planting

-Where to Plant Black-eyed Susan
+Where to Plant Black-Eyed Susan

 This remarkable climber is easy to grow, both in the ground and in pots on the terrace or in a greenhouse.

-It can be used in borders or as a standalone, left to itself in a warm spot or trained on a trellis or fence, a tipi, a pergola, a railing, a pyramid stake.
+It can be used in borders or as a standalone, left to itself in a warm spot or trained on a trellis or fence, a tipi, a pergola, a railing, or a pyramid stake.
 It can even weave around bushes or abundantly cover walls.

-When to Plant and Sow Thunbergia or Black-eyed Susan
+When to Plant and Sow Thunbergia or Black-Eyed Susan

 Plant the plug plants in the ground, only when the risk of frost has passed, during the month of May.
 Seeds can be sown in a warm place, starting in March, in pots or trays.
 You can also sow directly in the ground from April to June.

-How to Plant and Sow Black-eyed Susan
+How to Plant and Sow Black-Eyed Susan

 • Planting in the Ground

-Install 2 to 3 Black-eyed Susan plants per m², or about every 30 cm.
+Install 2 to 3 Black-Eyed Susan plants per m², or about every 30 cm.

 • Dig a hole three times wider than the root ball